-Trillium plants comes in a variety of different shapes, colors and even sizes.
+Trillium Plants come in a variety of different shapes, colors, and even sizes.
 From the great white trillium to pink, purple and even red, no other shade perennial plants looks as exotic as trillium plants.

 Common Name: Painted lady, painted trillium, painted wake-robin

 Hardiness Zones: USDA zones 4-7

 Spread: 12” wide